Bikeman868/NPL/docs/SYNTAX.md

 statement.
 In a lot of cases this is sufficient and no `context` block is needed.

 The `context` scope block supports three further scope blocks inside of it `origin`, `network` and `message`.
-These scope blocks behave like `map<string, string>` but have specific lifecycles.
+These scope blocks behave like `map<string string>` but have specific lifecycles.

 The `origin` context of a message can only be set when a message is created, and defaults to the `origin` context of the message being processed.
 The origin context contains information that should be preseved thoughout the